theSherwood/sinuous-style/README.md

 ## Limitations

-At present, because of the way sinuous-style hijacks style elements, the style elements will not be removed from the dom when all corresponding component instances are removed from the dom.

 Usage of `>`, `~`, and `+` in selectors must be surrounded by whitespace.
 Do `div > p`, not `div>p`.